dward2/BME547/Lectures/unit_testing.md

   + Takes inputs
   + Does calculations on those inputs
   + Returns output
-* Any function with a user interface only sends and receives data, but does not do any calculation.
-Any calculation should be in a separate unit function that can be tested.
+* Any function with a user interface should only accept input or send output.
+  Any calculations needed should be in separate unit function that can be more easily tested.
 * If you function does too much and requires a divergent set of tests, then that function should be broken up into smaller functions.

 ### Testing Frameworks
 * `unittest`
+  + Part of Python Standard Library
   + Ubiquitous, used by many languages
 * `pytest`
   + Easy to use and install with `pip` and `conda`.
-  + Has Python specific features
+  + Considered modern industry standard.
 * `nose2`
   + Extension of `unittest`